 Here, we will Export data present in the DimProducts Excel Worksheet to the SQL Server database table by converting the data type from DT_NTEXT to DT_WSTR using SSIS Data Conversion.
-The below image shows the data present in the DimProducts Excel file.

 SSIS Data Conversion Transformation Example

 STEP 1: Drag and drop the data flow task from the toolbox to control flow and rename it.

-STEP 2: Drag and drop EXCEL Source, Data Conversion Transformation from the toolbox to the data flow region.
+Double click on it, and it will open the data flow tab.
+Next, drag and drop EXCEL Source and SSIS Data Conversion Transformation from the toolbox to the data flow region.

-STEP 4: Click on the columns tab to verify the columns.
+Click on the columns tab to verify the columns.
 In this tab, we can uncheck the unwanted columns also.